 Both Tablehurst and Plaw Hatch are biodynamic farms.
 A biodynamic farm functions as a strong, self-sustaining and vibrant single organism that recognises and respects the basic principles at work in nature.
 It is a complete system in which all the different components of the farm are seen as parts of a greater whole.
 With farm animals at the centre, a self-sustaining, balanced and harmonious environment is the result.

-The result is a rich and diverse farm built on sound organic principles that is embedded and sensitised to its surroundings.
+The result is a rich and diverse farm built on sound organic principles that is embedded and sensitive to its surroundings.
 It produces food with such an individual quality that, as with wine, it can be described as having the ‘terroir’ of the farm – the sense of the place where it was grown.

 Biodynamics is a sound basis for sustainable food production